yetist/linux/Documentation/loongarch/introduction.rst

 =========================

-LoongArch is a new RISC ISA, which is a bit like MIPS or RISC-V. LoongArch includes a reduced 32-bit version (LA32R), a standard 32-bit version (LA32S) and a 64-bit version (LA64).
-There are 4 privilege levels (PLVs) defined in
-LoongArch: PLV0~PLV3, from high to low.
+LoongArch is a new RISC ISA, which is a bit like MIPS or RISC-V. LoongArch currently has 3 variants: a reduced 32-bit version (LA32R), a standard 32-bit version (LA32S) and a 64-bit version (LA64).
+There are 4 privilege levels (PLVs) defined in LoongArch: PLV0~PLV3, from high to low.
 Kernel runs at PLV0 while applications run at PLV3.
 This document introduces the registers, basic instruction set, virtual memory and some other topics of LoongArch.

 Registers
 =========